PepijnGoorden/spiking_neural_network_sim/README.md

 2. Remove Neurons: Right-click a neuron to remove it.
 3. Connect Neurons: Left-click and drag from one neuron to another to create a connection.
 4. Stimulate Neurons: Hover over a neuron with the mouse to stimulate it.
-5. Toggle weigts and potential: Press the Spacebar any where
+5. Toggle neuron information: Press the Spacebar anywhere to toggle weight and action potential information

 ## Contributing
 Currently, this project is not open for contributions.
 We may consider accepting contributions in the future.